General Financial Aid FAQs

-There is a common myth that financial aid is just grants, but financial aid is really everything we include in a financial aid award offer such as grants, scholarships, work-study, federal student loans, and federal parent loans.
+There is a common myth that financial aid is just grants, but financial aid is really everything we include in a financial aid offer such as grants, scholarships, work-study, federal student loans, and federal parent loans.

 Here's where it gets confusing: There are more types of aid/assistance that are included in calculating how much aid/assistance you are allowed to receive in an academic year.
-(Per federal regulations, you cannot receive more aid/assistance than it costs to attend.)
-For instance: if you receive a room & board waiver because you are working as a Resident Advisor (RA), that is considered "assistance."
+Per federal regulations, you cannot receive more aid/assistance than it costs to attend.
+For instance: if you receive a housing & food waiver because you are working as a Resident Advisor (RA), that is considered "assistance."
 So if you have scholarships, financial aid and a waiver that together equal more than the cost of attendance, your financial aid will be reduced.